MmedaraU/study-notes/html-and-html5.md

 #### The `svg` format
 **Scalable Vector Graphics**
 Vector image format, not bitmapped/raster like the others.
-It contains instructions for drawing shpaes instead of grids of pixels.
+It contains instructions for drawing shapes instead of grids of pixels.
 * Great choice for icons, logos, charts and other line drawings.
 * Not appropriate for photographic imagery.
 * They can scale very large without any change in quality.